 2. Data Center Proxies

 Data center proxies are provided by data centers using IP addresses from the data center.
-These proxies are typically faster, but because they lack geographic authenticity, they are more easily detected and banned by anti-scraping systems.
+These proxies are typically faster.
 Data center proxies are suitable for scenarios where bans are less likely, such as rapid data scraping or automated testing.

 3. Dedicated Proxies